autocore-ai/AutowareAuto/src/perception/filters/ray_ground_classifier_nodes/design/ray-ground-classifier-nodes-design.md

 ## Security considerations

-These components inherit security considerations from `rclcpp_lifecycle::LifecycleNode`, and the core `RayGroundClassifier` class.
+These components inherit security considerations from `rclcpp::Node`, and the core `RayGroundClassifier` class.